hpcc-systems/DataPatterns/README.md

 IMPORT DataPatterns;
 ```

-Note that is possible to use this code without installing it as a bundle.
+Note that it is possible to use this code without installing it as a bundle.
 To do
 so, simply make it available within your IDE and just ignore the Bundle.ecl
 file.
 With the Windows IDE, the DataPatterns directory must not be a top-level
 item in your repository list; it needs to be installed one level below the top